Qwinn1/forktools/README.md

 - `forkstarttl silicoin`  \-  starts timelord for silicoin.
 Requires having previously run sh install-timelord.sh in the silicoin-blockchain directory.
 - `forkstoptl taco`       \-  stops timelord for taco.
 Requires having previously run sh install-timelord.sh in the taco-blockchain directory.

+# COMMANDS WITH TWO PARAMETERS

+- `forklogg chia signage`    \-  Use when you need to search for something besides the premade options provided above.
+This example searches for the word "signage" in the chia logs.

 # SETTING UP ENVIRONMENT PATHS

-If your blockchain directories and hidden folders are all directly under your home directory, you don't really need to set up an environment, as those are the default paths.
+If your blockchain directories and hidden folders are all directly under your $HOME directory, you don't really need to set up an environment, as those are the default paths.
 You could then just run any given command by being in your forktools directory and running the script like this:  `./forkloge chia`.
-If you have a custom location for your directories, or if you just want to be able to run the forktools from any directory on your system, create a text file called `forktoolsenv.sh` and place it in the `/etc/profile.d` directory (sudo required, reboot to make the changes persistent and global).
+If you have a custom location for your directories, or if you just want to be able to run the forktools from any directory on your system, create a text file called `envforktoolsv.sh` and place it in the `/etc/profile.d` directory (sudo required, reboot to make the changes persistent and global).
 Paste these into it, customizing the paths for your setup:

 ```
 export FORKTOOLSDIR="$HOME/forktools"